Skip to main content

 • Is the infant tired or teething?
 Talk to family members to gain insight into a baby’s moods and behavior.

-The key to guidance is trying to understand the infant and what he or she is communicating through behavior.
+The key to guidance is trying to understand the infant and what they are communicating through behavior.
 There is rarely a reason to tell a non-mobile infant “No.” As staff members focus on meeting each infant’s needs, they will naturally use the most effective guidance strategies for this age group: responsiveness and positive interactions.

 Mobile Infants